stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/visual_proxy.md

 interesting ideas.
 Holub argues the following:

-- It is very rare for the same Model to be represented at the same time in two different ways.
+- It is very rare for the same Model to be represented at the same time in two different ways
 - Model representation is not about the Model object per-se, but for some specific attributes of that object.
 These attributes can be presented with a well defined UI widget, regardless of where they will appear in the View.
-For example, ``Person.name`` is invariably represented as a string, and its View presentation is an editable textfield widget throughout the application.
+For example, ``Person.name`` is invariably represented as a string, and its View presentation is an editable textfield widget throughout the application
 - All Model designs generally assume a get/set approach to Model state modification.
-From a strict Object Oriented interpretation, getter/setters is a *faux pas* and should be avoided, as they are just access to private state in disguise.
+From a strict Object Oriented interpretation, getter/setters is a *faux pas* and should be avoided, as they are just access to private state in disguise
-- Essential separation between Model and View is clumsy to achieve in MVC, which does not scale well at the application level.
+- Essential separation between Model and View is clumsy to achieve in MVC, which does not scale well at the application level
 - An Object Oriented system should focus on objects issuing behavior requests to one another, with the data staying put.
 The previous designs instead focus on data transfer from the view to the model, and *vice-versa*.

 Out of these considerations, the proposed alternative is to let Models create their own Views, according to the data they hold.
 For example,